Sayali-hatwar/Spotify-Analysis-using-PowerBI/README.md

 - Peak listening occurs during late evenings (around 8–10 PM).
 - A small group of high-engagement tracks accounts for a large portion of total listening time.
 - YOY engagement with albums decreased slightly, while track diversity increased.

 ---

-###  How to Run

-1. Download the `.pbix` file from this repo.
-2. Open using **Power BI Desktop** (latest version recommended).
-3. Use filters to explore yearly comparisons, top performers, and pattern trends.
-4. No external credentials or APIs required — dataset is included.

----